penn-cnt/ieeg-recon/docs/source/index.rst

 iEEG-Recon is divided into 3 modules:

-* :doc:`module 1` consists of an electrode labeling GUI called VoxTool, available here: https://github.com/penn-cnt/voxTool.
-VoxTool allows the user to label the electrode locations in the post-implant CT scan.
+* :doc:`module 1` consists of an electrode labeling GUI called VoxTool, which allows the user to label electrode locations in the post-implant CT scan.
-* :doc:`module 2` registers the CT scan to the pre-implant MRI and transforms the VoxTool generated coordinates from CT space to MRI space
+* :doc:`module 2` registers the CT scan to the pre-implant MRI and transforms the VoxTool-generated coordinates from CT space to MRI space
 * :doc:`module 3` maps each electrode to a specific ROI defined by a brain atlas registered to the pre-implant MRI

 .. note::